 Iñigo del Portillo

-Iñigo del Portillo is a graduate student in AeroAstro.
-He received his BS degrees in Telecommunications Engineering,and Industrial Engineering in 2014, and a MS in electronics engineering in 2015, all of them from Universitat Politecnica de Catalunya in Barcelona, Spain.
-His interests include optical communications for space based networks and small satellite communications.
-He previously worked at GKN LandSystems and at Procter & Gamble.
+Iñigo del Portillo is a PhD candidate in AeroAstro.
+He received his BS degrees in Telecommunications Engineering,and Industrial Engineering in 2014, and a MSc in electronics engineering in 2015, all of them from Universitat Politecnica de Catalunya in Barcelona, Spain.
+In 2016 he obtained a MSc. degree in Aeronautics and Astronautics from MIT.
+His interests include space and aerial communication networks to extend broadband availability worldwide, optical communications for space based networks, and small satellite communications.
+He has previously worked at Facebook, GKN LandSystems and at Procter & Gamble.

 |||Approximation Methods for Estimating the Availability of Optical Ground Networks , In Journal of Optical Communications and Networking, Optical Society of America, volume 8, 2016. () [bib]|

 |||Integrated tradespace analysis of space network architectures , In Journal of Aerospace Information Systems, American Institute of Aeronautics and Astronautics, volume 12, 2015. () [bib]|